turytsia/vut-dns-resolver/README.md

 ./dns [−r] [−x] [−h] [−t] [−6] −s server [−p port] address
 ```
 - `-r`: Recursion Desired (Recursion Desired = 1), otherwise no recursion.
+- `-6`: Query type AAAA instead of the default A.
 - `-x`: Reverse query instead of direct query.
-- `-6`: Query type AAAA instead of the default A.
+Note, user can specify here ipv6 or ipv4 address without specifying `-6` option to make a reverse query.
 - `-s server`: IP address or domain name of the server to which the query should be sent.
+Note, user can specify `server` by its domain or ipv6 address.
-- `-p port`: The port number to send the query to, default 53.
+- `-p port`: The port number to send the query to, default is set to 53.
 - `-h`: Display help info.
-- `-t`: Enables testing mode (TTL is hidden).
+- `-t`: Enables testing mode (TTL is set to 0).
 - `address`: The address to be queried

-# Output
+## Output
 The program will construct dns query based on user’s input and send packet over udp to a specified dns server.
 Dns response may have following format:

 ```bash